Eric Adams: Brooklyn borough president (2013–2021)

-2021 New York City mayoral campaign
+2021 mayoral campaign

 Adams had long been mulling a run for New York mayor, and on November 17, 2020, he announced his candidacy for Mayor of New York City in the 2021 election.
-He was a top fundraiser among Democrats in the race, second only to Raymond McGuire in terms of the amount raised.
+He was a top fundraiser among Democrats in the race, second only to Raymond McGuire regarding the amount raised.

 Adams ran as a moderate Democrat, and his campaign focused on crime and public safety.
-He has argued against the defund the police movement and in favor of police reform.
+He has argued against the "defund the police" movement and in favor of police reform.
 Public health and the city's economy were cited as his campaign's other top priorities.
 Initiatives promoted in his campaign include "an expanded local tax credit for low-income families, investment in underperforming schools, and improvements to public housing."

 On November 20, 2020, shortly after formally announcing his run for mayor of New York City, Adams attended an indoor fundraiser with 18 people in an Upper West Side restaurant during the COVID-19 pandemic, drawing criticism.
 He held an already scheduled fundraiser the following day in Queens, when a 25-person limit on mass gatherings was in place.
 Adams's campaign said that there were eight people at the event and that they were required to wear masks and practice social distancing.

 While Adams opposed NYPD's "stop and frisk" policy, during his State Senate tenure, he supported it during his 2021 mayoral campaign.
-In February 2020, Adams stated that "if you have a police department where you're saying you can't stop and question, that is not a responsible form of policing..."
+In February 2020, Adams said that "if you have a police department where you're saying you can't stop and question, that is not a responsible form of policing".
 For much of the race, Adams trailed entrepreneur Andrew Yang in public polling.
-However, Adams's standing in the polls grew stronger in May, and he emerged as the frontrunner in the final weeks of the election.
+However, Adams's standing in the polls grew stronger in May.
+He emerged as the frontrunner in the final weeks of the election.
 In the months leading up to the election, crime rose in New York, which may have benefited Adams, a former police officer, who ran as a tough-on-crime candidate.

-During his run, Adams's residency was questioned by various media outlets.
-Adams and his partner, Tracey Collins, own a co-op in Bergen County, New Jersey in Fort Lee, New Jersey near the George Washington Bridge, where some critics allege he actually resides.
+While running for office, Adams faced scrutiny from several media outlets regarding his residency.
+Adams and his partner, Tracey Collins, own a co-op in Fort Lee, New Jersey near the George Washington Bridge, where some critics allege he actually resides.

-On July 6, Adams completed a come-from-behind victory and was declared the winner of the Democratic primary, ahead of Kathryn Garcia, Maya Wiley, Andrew Yang and others in New York's first major race to use ranked-choice voting.
+On July 6, Adams completed a come-from-behind victory, declared the winner of the Democratic primary, ahead of Kathryn Garcia, Maya Wiley, Andrew Yang, and others in New York's first major race to use ranked-choice voting.

 Following his primary victory, Adams hosted a series of political fundraisers in The Hamptons and Martha's Vineyard and vacationed in Monte Carlo, which critics contended contradicted his message of being a "blue-collar" mayor.

 Adams faced Republican Curtis Sliwa in the general election and was heavily favored to prevail.
-He was elected on November 2, 2021, winning 67.4% of the vote to Sliwa's 27.9%.
+He was elected in a landslide on November 2, 2021.